 Assess your current environment, teams, and optimization loop

-While the first assessment focuses on the migration from your current environment to Anthos, this assessment is tailored for the optimization phase.
+While the first assessment focuses on the migration from your current environment to GKE Enterprise, this assessment is tailored for the optimization phase.

 Establish your optimization requirements